 When I’m five I think I’ll thrive, And be ready for that day, But as you see me with my teddy, Please remember… At just turned 4, I’m not quite ready…”

-For more information on Summer born legislation click here:
+You can find more information on Summer born legislation here:

 Special thanks to the Flexible School Admissions for Summer Borns group who have been a wealth of knowledge and advice.